Wright Model A: Legacy

 The Wright brothers Model A had a major influence far beyond the lifespan of the aircraft.
-As chronicled in Ian Mackersey’s “The Wright Brothers : The Aviation Pioneers Who Changed the World", the Model A helped influence the early evolution of military and commercial aviation.Due to the licensing and distribution of the aircraft, this allowed for Europe's rapid growth in their early aviation industry.
-This was particularly shown through Germany’s Flugmaschine Wright GmbH, which produced approximately six units.
+As chronicled in Ian Mackersey’s “The Wright Brothers : The Aviation Pioneers Who Changed the World", the Model A helped influence the early evolution of military and commercial aviation.
+Due to the licensing and distribution of the aircraft, this allowed for Europe's rapid growth in their early aviation industry.
+This was particularly shown through Germany’s Flugmaschine Wright GmbH, which produced approximately sixty units.
 These aircraft, allowed for a training foundation of many of Europe’s first pilots and engineers.
 This created an acceleration of aeronautical research and cross national collaborations.

 The Model A’s configuration also contributed to the introduced design standards which stayed constant throughout the first generation of powered aircraft.
-Through their usage of light weight materials, dual propellers, and a forward mounted elevator system which demonstrated the viability of logical weight distribution and aerodynamic control.
-These concepts are what lead to the Wrights later model called the Wright Model B. Additionally, the Wrights commitment to data collection and intellectual design, set an example for the later generation of simulations, models, and testing that continue to be developed in aerospace technology today.
+Through their usage of lightweight materials, dual propellers, and a forward-mounted elevator system which demonstrated the viability of logical weight distribution and aerodynamic control.
+These concepts are what led to the Wrights' later model called the Wright Model B. Additionally, the Wrights' commitment to data collection and intellectual design, set an example for the later generation of simulations, models, and testing that continue to be developed in aerospace technology today.

 Beyond the Model A’s major importance in engineering, it also holds historical significance as the embodiment of the Wright brothers, reflecting their philosophy of innovation through logical experiments.
-Through their design methods, persistence over failure, and reliance on scientific testing over intuition, continue to be foundational lessons in engineering education.Lots of historians consider their process the first instance of applying what is called system engineering to flight technology.
+Through their design methods, persistence over failure, and reliance on scientific testing over intuition, continue to be foundational lessons in engineering education.
+Lots of historians consider their process the first instance of applying what is called system engineering to flight technology.
 The aircraft's legacy is not only shown in museums and replicas but also in modern engineering values showing where the Wright's integrated creativity, analysis, and precision still continue to be a model for ambitious engineers.